NetSAIL-UCI/Phoenix/README.md

 We have results from two environments.
 Figures 5 and Figures 6 are evaluated on CloudLab and figures 7 and 8 are evaluated on AdaptLab, our benchmarking platform.

+### AdaptLab

 We first describe the key steps for generating the results of figure 7 and figure 8 since they can be ran locally and do not have external dependencies:

 1. Next, open terminal and run `cd plotscripts/`
-2. Run `bash fig_7.sh`.
-Please read the comments in `fig_7.sh` script to get an overview of how evaluation is performed.
-This script roughly takes 4-5 hours to execute fully because it first creates the cloud environment of 100,000 nodes using the derived application DGs available in `./datasets`.
+2. Run `bash fig7.sh`.
+Please read the comments in `fig7.sh` script to get an overview of how evaluation is performed.
+This script roughly takes 30 minutes ours to execute fully because it first creates the cloud environment of 100,000 nodes using the derived application DGs available in `./datasets`.
-3. Once `fig_7.sh` is executed, a new folder of the name `./asplos_25` will be created which will have the experiment results logged into `.csv` files and figures `fig7a.pdf`, `fig7b.pdf`, and `fig7c.png`.
+3. Once `fig7.sh` is executed, a new folder of the name `./asplos_25` will be created which will have the experiment results logged into `.csv` files and figures `fig7a.pdf`, `fig7b.pdf`, and `fig7c.png`.
-4. Similarly, run `bash fig_8a.sh`, `bash fig_8b.sh`, `bash fig_8c.sh` to populate the `./asplos_25` folder with plots and experiment logs.
+4. Similarly, run `bash fig8a.sh`, `bash fig8b.sh`, `bash fig8c.sh` to populate the `./asplos_25` folder with plots and experiment logs.
 The duration for each script has been provided.
 Although it may vary depending on machine.

 <!--
 ### Cloudlab